grafalex82/ut88/README.md

 ### 'Micron' Editor

-The 'Micron' Editor application comes as a part of UT-88 OS package and offers the following features:
+The 'Micron' Editor is a text editing application that comes as part of the UT-88 OS package.
+It provides various features for full-screen text editing in the UT-88 computer environment.
+Here is an overview of its features:
-- Full screen text editing
+- Micron Editor supports full-screen text editing.
-- Supports editing up to 28k of text (`0x3000`-`0x9fff` memory range), each line up to 63 chars.
-Lines split with \r char, text ends with a symbol with code >= `0x80`
+- It can handle up to 28k of text in the `0x3000`-`0x9fff` memory range.
+- Each line can have up to 63 characters.
+Lines are terminated with the \r character, and text ends with a symbol with a code greater than or equal to `0x80`.
-- Insert or overwrite mode
+- Users can switch between insert and overwrite modes for text entry.
+- Users can navigate the cursor using arrow buttons, as well as Page Up/Down (with Ctrl-Up/Down keys).
-- Insert/Delete char under cursor with Ctrl-Left/Right.
-Insert/Delete a line with Ctrl-A/Ctrl-D key combinations.
+- Insert or delete characters under the cursor with Ctrl-Left/Right.
+Insert or delete a line with Ctrl-A/Ctrl-D key combinations.
-- Handy navigation with arrow buttons, as well as Page Up/Down (with Ctrl-Up/Down keys)
-- Search a substring in the text
+- Users can search for a substring within the text.
-- Selectable tab size (4 or 8 chars).
-Tabs are entered with Ctrl-Space key combination.
+- Micron Editor allows users to set the tab size as either 4 or 8 characters.
+Tabs can be entered with the Ctrl-Space key combination.
-- Input and output text from/to the tape recorder, verify text in memory against the tape
+- Users can input and output text from/to the tape recorder.
+Text in memory can be verified against the tape.
-- Appending a file from tape to the text currently loaded in memory
+- Users can append a file from the tape to the text currently loaded in memory.

-There are no features, that offer a typical modern editor:
-- Copy/Paste
-- Line wrapping
-- Undo/Redo
+It's important to note that some features commonly found in modern text editors, such as copy/paste, line wrapping, and undo/redo functionality, are not present in the 'Micron' Editor.

-When running the Editor program it starts with a prompt, and waits for a command.
-It is possible to load an existing text from tape (Ctrl-I), or create a new one (Ctrl-N).
-If the text was already loaded in any other way, the User can switch from prompt to text editing mode using Up or Down keys.
+When launching the 'Micron' Editor program, it begins with a prompt, awaiting user commands.
+The user can load an existing text from tape using Ctrl-I, or create a new text file using Ctrl-N. If the text was already loaded in any other way, the User can switch from prompt to text editing mode using Up or Down keys.

-Due to performance reasons, the editor works with one line at a time.
+Due to performance reasons, the 'Micron' Editor operates with one line at a time.
 When line editing is finished, the line is submitted to the text.
 Unfortunately there is no way to split a single line into several lines.

-Keys and key combinations that are supported in the Editor:
+The 'Micron' Editor in the UT-88 OS offers a variety of key combinations and commands for efficient text editing.
+Here's a summary of the supported keys and commands:
-- Alpha-numeric or symbol keys perform entering a character to the text.
-Depending on insert/overwrite mode a new symbol will be inserted at the cursor position (and remaining of the line will be shifted right), or the new char will overwrite symbol at cursor position (line size will remain the same).
-Ctrl-Y key combination toggles insert/overwrite mode.
+- Pressing alphanumeric or symbol keys inputs characters into the text.
+Depending on the insert/overwrite mode, a new symbol is either inserted at the cursor position (shifting the rest of the line right) or overwrites the symbol at the cursor position (maintaining the line size).
+The Ctrl-Y key combination toggles the insert/overwrite mode.
-- Ctrl-Space key combination add spaces up to the next 4-char or 8-char tab stop (Ctrl-W command toggles the tab width)
+- The Ctrl-Space key combination adds spaces up to the next 4-char or 8-char tab stop (Ctrl-W command toggles the tab width).
-- Ctrl-Left/Ctrl-Right perform deletion/insertion of a symbol at cursor position.
-Insertion is performed even in overwrite mode.
+- Ctrl-Left/Ctrl-Right performs deletion/insertion of a symbol at the cursor position, with insertion occurring even in overwrite mode.
-- Up/Down/Left/Right arrows move the cursor on the screen.
-If cursor reaches top or bottom of the screen it is   scrolled for 1 line.
+- Arrow keys (Up/Down/Left/Right) move the cursor on the screen.
+If the cursor reaches the top or bottom of the screen, it is scrolled by one line.
-- Ctrl-Up/Ctrl-Down performs page up or down
+- Ctrl-Up/Ctrl-Down performs page up or down.
-- Ctrl-L searches a substring in entire text file
+- Ctrl-L searches for a substring in the entire text file.
-- Ctrl-X searches a substring from the current line till the end of the file
+- Ctrl-X searches for a substring from the current line to the end of the file.
 - Ctrl-D is intended to delete one or more lines.
 The command works only at the beginning of the line.
-When   Ctrl-D combination is pressed, the line is marked with # symbol indicating a range start.
-User may navigate to a point later in the file with Up/Down arrows or Ctrl-Up/Down keys selecting the end range to delete.
-It is possible to select only entire lines, deleting part of the line with Ctrl-D is not possible.
-When the range is selected another Ctrl-D press perform the deletion.
-Clear Screen button exits the range selection, and cancels the mode.
+When Ctrl-D is pressed, the line is marked with a # symbol indicating a range start.
+Users can navigate to a point later in the file with Up/Down arrows or Ctrl-Up/Down keys, selecting the end range to delete.
+It is possible to select only entire lines; deleting part of the line with Ctrl-D is not possible.
+Another Ctrl-D press performs the deletion.
+The Clear Screen button exits the range selection and cancels the mode.
 - Ctrl-A adds a new line after the current line.
 The command works only at the beginning of the line.
-When line is added, the user can enter text to a new line.
+When a line is added, the user can enter text into a new line.
 The command allows adding multiple lines.
-Return key submits the added line.
-Clear Screen key exits the mode.
+The Return key submits the added line, and the Clear Screen key exits the mode.
 - Ctrl-T command is similar, but text is added at the end of the text file.
 - Ctrl-N creates a new empty text file.
 Previous text is cleared.
-- Ctrl-F prints the current text file size and free memory stats
+- Ctrl-F prints the current text file size and free memory stats.
-- Ctrl-O outputs current text to the tape.
-User enters the file name, which is stored to the tape in the file header.
-Storage format is slightly different, compared to the format used by Monitor.
-This makes impossible to load in Monitor text files exported from the Editor.
-And vice versa, loading binary data as a text is not allowed.
-The format uses a different pilot tone so that text and binary can be distinguished audibly.
+- Ctrl-O outputs the current text to the tape.
+The user enters the file name, which is stored on the tape in the file header.
+The storage format is slightly different compared to the format used by the Monitor.
+This makes it impossible to load text files exported from the Editor in the Monitor, and vice versa.
+Loading binary data as text is not allowed.
+The format uses a different pilot tone so that text and binary can be audibly distinguished.
 - Ctrl-I loads a text from the tape.
-The user enters expected file name, and the function will search the matched file name on the tape.
+The user enters the expected file name, and the function searches for the matched file name on the tape.
-- Ctrl-V is similar to the previous command, but instead of loading a text data from the tape, it verifies that text in memory matches the text on the tape.
+- Ctrl-V is similar to the previous command, but instead of loading text data from the tape, it verifies that the text in memory matches the text on the tape.
 - Ctrl-M appends a file on tape to the current text.
-- Ctrl-R toggles the default Monitor's tape delay constants with a shorter ones, so that text is saved at a faster speed.
+- Ctrl-R toggles the default Monitor's tape delay constants with shorter ones, allowing text to be saved at a faster speed.
-- Clear Screen key exits to the Monitor
+- The Clear Screen key exits to the Monitor.

-Perhaps this editor is a quick and dirty port from some other system.
-The editor is supposed to run on a system with a 32-line screen, while UT-88 provides only 28-line screen.
-This causes very odd drawing, which pretty much impossible to use for a real text editing.
-Number of places had to be corrected to run the editor on the UT-88 display.
-Another compatibility issue is how Ctrl symbols are handled by the monitor.
-The editor expects a symbol to be returned normally (in a 0x20-0x7f range), and reading Keyboard Port C allows checking Ctrl key state.
-Since the Monitor behaves differently, the editor code requires patched Monitor that return normal char codes even when pressed in combination with Ctrl.
+Perhaps this editor is a hastily adapted version from another system.
+It was designed to operate on a system with a 32-line screen, whereas UT-88 provides only a 28-line screen.
+This results in very peculiar visual rendering, making it nearly impractical for effective text editing.
+Numerous adjustments were necessary to ensure the editor's functionality on the UT-88 display.
+Another compatibility concern arises from how Ctrl symbols are managed by the monitor.
+The editor anticipates a symbol to be returned conventionally (within the `0x20`-`0x7f` range), and reading Keyboard Port C allows checking the Ctrl key state.
+As the Monitor behaves differently, the editor code demands a patched Monitor that returns normal char codes even when pressed in combination with Ctrl.

 Refer to the [editor disassembly](doc/disassembly/ut88os_editor.asm) for more detailed description.
 The emulator is using [fixed version](tapes/ut88os_editor.rku) of the editor by default.
 [Difference with original version](tapes/ut88os_editor.diff) are explained in details.

 ### 'Micron' assembler

-This program is another assembler utility in the UT-88 OS Bundle.
-It provides little bit more mature assembling facilities, compared to built-in assembler, such as more precise control on the target address (using ORG and DS directives), and labels improvements.
-Unlike built-in version of the assembler which is using numbered labels, this version allows defining 6-char long symbolic labels, which definitely improves source code readability.
-As for the general i8080 assembler syntax it provides pretty much standard capabilities of expressions, such as using decimal and hex digits, symbol char codes, and $ as current address, etc.
+This program is another assembler utility included in the UT-88 OS Bundle.
+It provides slightly more advanced assembly capabilities compared to the built-in assembler, offering more precise control over the target address through directives such as ORG and DS, and introduces improvements to label handling.
+Unlike the built-in assembler, which uses numbered labels, this version allows the definition of 6-character long symbolic labels, significantly enhancing the readability of the source code.
+In terms of general i8080 assembler syntax, it provides standard features for expressions, allowing the use of decimal and hex digits, symbol char codes, and $ as the current address, among others.

-On start the program expects the User to enter working mode.
+Upon startup, the program prompts the user to select a working mode.
 The following working modes are supported:
-- '1' - silent mode.
-The source code is simply compiled.
-No detailed error reporting is provided.
+- '1' - Silent mode: The source code is compiled without detailed error reporting.
-- '2' - verbose mode.
-The compiler dumps the source code, and annotates every line with the obtained target address, byte code generated, EQU and label values.
-In case of a compilation error, the dumped line will contain error code.
+- '2' - Verbose mode: The compiler dumps the source code, annotating each line with the obtained target address, generated byte code, EQU, and label values.
+In case of a compilation error, the dumped line will contain an error code.
-- '3' - label values.
-Same as silent mode, but dumps label and EQU values
+- '3' - Label values: Similar to silent mode, but also dumps label and EQU values.

-Regardless of the mode, the program dumps general stats of the compiled program.
-The stats include:
+Regardless of the mode, the program provides general statistics on the compiled program, including:
 - Number of detected errors
-- Compiled program last byte execution address
+- Last byte execution address of the compiled program
-- Compiled program last byte storage address
+- Last byte storage address of the compiled program

-In the verbose mode the assembler provides error codes if any syntax errors are found during the compilation.
-The error code is a bitmask of possible errors:
+In verbose mode, the assembler provides error codes if any syntax errors are detected during compilation.
+The error code is a bitmask representing possible errors:

-- 0x01    - label problem (e.g. double label definition)
+- 0x01    - Label problem (e.g. double label definition).
-- 0x02    - label not found
+- 0x02    - Label not found.
-- 0x04    - unexpected symbol error (e.g. wait a char, but digit is found, or invalid instruction mnemonic)
+- 0x04    - Unexpected symbol error (e.g. expecting a character, but a digit is found, or encountering an invalid instruction mnemonic).
-- 0x08    - syntax error (incorrect expression structure, unexpected EOL, missing mandatory arguments, etc)
+- 0x08    - Syntax error (incorrect expression structure, unexpected end-of-line, missing mandatory arguments, etc).
-- 0x10    - label related syntax error (e.g. label is not followed by a colon)
+- 0x10    - Label-related syntax error (e.g., a label is not followed by a colon).

-Compilation is performed in 2 passes:
+The compilation process consists of two passes:
-- 1st pass is responsible for calculating label addresses, and storing them into labels table
+- The first pass calculates label addresses and stores them in the labels table.
-- 2nd pass is responsible for actual code generation, all expression values may be calculated with the correct label values set during the 1st pass
+- The second pass is responsible for actual code generation, where all expression values are calculated using the correct label values set during the first pass.

-There is no way to contain number of passes to execute (unlike built-in assembler).
-Both passes are executed during the compile process.
+Unlike the built-in assembler, there is no option to specify the number of passes to execute; both passes are executed during the compilation process.

 Detailed description of the assembler syntax, as well as implementation details can be found in the [assembler disassembly](doc/disassembly/ut88os_micron_asm.asm).